-Any person might behave as an ideal tenant while applying for your property, trying to convince you that he/she will take a good care of it.
+Any person might behave as an ideal tenant while applying for your property, trying to convince you that he/she will take good care of it.
 When you let the good residents in, you can be sure that your home will stay undamaged and that you’ll get the rent paid on time.
 But what if the people you trusted turn out to be negligent tenants?

 You don’t want to wonder what your property looks like, receiving the calls from angry neighbors, do you?
-To avoid the unpleasant situations, it is recommended to screen all your applicants before approving any of them.
+To avoid unpleasant situations, it is recommended to screen all your applicants before approving any of them.

-What is a tenant screening?
+What is tenant screening?
 Here is a guide on how to screen a tenant and some tips on how to attract the best people to your listings.

 Think About Your Ideal Tenants

-Before posting a listing on an online rental platform, think what qualities you’d like your prospective tenants to have.
+Before posting a listing on an online rental platform, think about what qualities you’d like your prospective tenants to have.
 There are some key criteria that might help you understand if those people are worth your trust.
 Try to keep in mind the following tenant screening questions that will help you analyze the applications in a more deliberate way: